PrefectHQ/prefect/docs/guides/deployment/serverless-workers.md

   boost: 2
 ---

-# Run Deployments on Serverless Computing Infrastructure
+# Run Deployments on Serverless Infrastructure with Prefect Workers

 Prefect provides work pools for workers to run workflows on the serverless platforms of major cloud providers.
 The following options are available: